 3. René Dekker

-With experience that spans 25 years, London-based interior designer René Dekker knows all the tricks of the trade.
+Next on our round up of the top British Interior Designers is René Dekker.
+With experience that spans 25 years, this London-based interior designer knows all the tricks of the trade.
 The designer has been awarded a string of deserved accolades for his spaces which always embody a luxurious and opulent sensibility.
 Most often than not, Dekker starts with a neutral canvas, painting walls in subtle shades of taupe and mushroom, and lets the details do the talking.
 Parquet flooring, animal skin rugs and antique fire surrounds are just a few of these sublime details.
 Not forgetting to mention the restored wall mouldings, coloured upholstery and bespoke furniture.
 Where does Dekker spread his interior design magic?
 At the most discerning addresses across the globe from Moscow and Europe to China and the USA.
-And like so many of the best designers out there, he’s also been hired to revamp private yachts, luxury restaurants and boutique hotels.
+And like so many of the best English interior designers out there, he’s also been hired to revamp private yachts, luxury restaurants and boutique hotels.

 Image Credit: Laura Hammett